Uma Shankari

 Uma Shankari is an Indian actress who appeared in regional Indian language films.

 Career

 In 2006, she appeared in Sakthi Chidambaram's Kovai Brothers opposite Sibiraj, featuring as Sathyaraj's niece and also featured in Thodamaley alongside newcomers.
-She also acts in a few serials like Chikamma (the remake of the famous Tamil serial "Chithi" in Kannada) and Valli (a new Tamil Serial).
+She has also acted in a few serials like Chikamma (the remake of the famous Tamil serial "Chithi" in Kannada) and Valli (a new Tamil serial).

 Personal life

 Uma was born to D. Rajendra Babu, a commercial director in Kannada film industry, and actress Sumithra, who appeared in regional Indian films.
 Her younger sister, Nakshatra, made her debut with the film Doo in 2011.
 Alongside films, she studied B.A, English literature in Indira Gandhi Open University.

-She eventually married software engineer H. Dushyanth in Bangalore on 15 June 2006 and opted against signing any more films thereafter.
+She married software engineer H. Dushyanth in Bangalore on 15 June 2006 and opted against signing any more films thereafter.